 9. Treats Ear Infections

 This again boils down to the antifungal and antibacterial properties of tea tree oil.
 You can dilute a few drops of tea tree oil with one-fourth cup of olive oil before using it.
-Tilt your head to one side, and using a small dropper, pour a few drops of the diluted oil into your ear.
-Keep your head tilted for a minute – this allows the oil to slide into the ear canal.
-You can dab your ear with a cotton ball to ensure excess oil doesn’t drip out.
+Dip a cotton ball into the mixture.
+Tilt your head to one side, and rub the cotton ball into your ear.
+Tea tree oil should not be directly added to the ear canal, so please be careful with the application.

 You can also mix tea tree oil with coconut oil.
 Just rub the mixture around the ear.

-However, certain studies suggest that applying tea tree oil on the ear can cause some undesirable effects (11).
-Another report says tea tree oil might cause hearing loss when used in the ears (12).
+However, certain studies suggest that applying tea tree oil on the ear can cause some undesirable effects.
+The oill might be toxic to the ears to some extent, especially if used in extremely high contentrations (12).
 Do consult your doctor before use.

 10. Treats Vaginal Odor